Seneca-BSA/bsa/docs/sea700/lab5.md

 1. First, we'll try simulating JetAuto's robot arm in ROS using MoveIt along with a gazebo model.
 Open terminal and run:

-        roslaunch jetauto_moveit_config demo_gazebo.launch false_execution:=false
+        roslaunch jetauto_moveit_config demo_gazebo.launch fake_execution:=false

     This should load a RViz and a Gazebo windows.
-By provide the `false` to the `false_execution` argument, we'll be able to move the robot arm in the Gazebo model as well.
+By provide the `false` to the `fake_execution` argument, we'll be able to move the robot arm in the Gazebo model as well.

     ![Figure 5.4 JetAuto MoveIt](lab5-jetauto-moveit.png)